-I’ve learnt to drive in the UK and driven across much of Western Europe, North Africa, Tanzania and even sporadically – and never again – in India.
+I’ve learnt to drive in the UK and have driven across much of Western Europe, North Africa, Tanzania and even sporadically – and never again – in India.
 The US felt very similar to Europe but also very different.
 Here are just a few observations.

 Americans tend to drive a bit slower than Europeans but that doesn’t necessarily mean it’s safer or easier.
 In general, there are more lanes on their roads, but also more cars meaning things often seem more hectic than on European roads.

 There aren’t speed cameras (I hope) and don’t expect to find many roundabouts over there – I saw two in two weeks and got very excited when I did!
 I was told that the slower traffic should stay to the right and the faster traffic to the left.
-However, I saw very little evidence of this, and often found the outer two (fast) lanes thronging with traffic while the inner two lanes almost empty.
+However, I saw very little evidence of this and often found the outer two (fast) lanes thronging with traffic while the inner two lanes were almost empty.

 It didn’t take long to convert to their style.
 However, there are still some things I feel uncomfortable with: should I really be able to turn right when the traffic light is red?

 Irrespective of the road rules, if you’re a confident driver these challenges won’t detract from the enjoyment of the great American road trip.
 You’ve seen these roads before – they’re straight out of the movies.